 Jealousy and concern for what is fair or unfair often go hand in hand.

 I’ve grown pretty immune to bad jealousy now.
-I can’t actually recall being jealous anytime recently.
+I can’t recall being jealous anytime recently.
 I enjoy that because bad jealousy feels bad.
-It feels dark, dirty and hopeless, from what I can remember.
+It feels dark, dirty, and hopeless, from what I can remember.

 If you want to work on good jealousy, by all means, do so.

-However, we should work to avoid jealousy completely.
+However, we should work to avoid jealousy altogether.